Daniel & Clara: An Interview in 12 parts. Part 1: On Avant-Gardism and the Purpose of ArtJanuary 28, 2018

 Where the earth and sky rendezvous we find the centre of its multiplications: One side weaving and grounding; the other striving and reaching, each grasping and redefining its territory.

-In a process of weaving and grounding, striving and reaching, we return to the second part of this year long interview with The Underground Film Studio.
+In a process of weaving and grounding, striving and reaching, we return to the second part of this year long interview with Daniel & Clara.
 Just as the roots weave with an apparent lack of direction, so too will we be drawn off on different tangents.
 The processes that ground us will take us in multiple directions all at once with little clarity of where they are heading.
 Yet, just like the tree itself, we will be drawn upwards, with ambition, towards the future, telling our story as we go. *

-In this second part of our year long interview with The Underground Film Studio we discuss their journey from their artistic first steps to their involvement in One+One Filmmakers Journal, which drew its name from Godard’s film One Plus One (Or Sympathy for the Devil), and like that film, explored the idea of a revolution-in-progress.
+In this second part of our year long interview with Daniel & Clara we discuss their journey from their artistic first steps to their involvement in One+One Filmmakers Journal, which drew its name from Godard’s film One Plus One (Or Sympathy for the Devil), and like that film, explored the idea of a revolution-in-progress.

 Daniel Fawcett and Clara Pais reading Film Panic